-- Summarize the management of a patient with necrotizing periodontitis.
+Summarize the management of a patient with necrotizing periodontal diseases.

-- Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients with necrotizing periodontitis.
+Outline the importance of improving care coordination among the interprofessional team to enhance care delivery for patients with necrotizing periodontal diseases.

-Although necrotizing periodontal diseases are infectious conditions, the most critical predisposing factor is immunosuppression.
-Cases of NG and NP are almost always found in patients who have an immunosuppressed condition, most notably HIV.
+Although necrotizing periodontal diseases are infectious conditions, immunosuppression is the most critical predisposing factor.
+Cases of necrotizing gingivitis and necrotizing periodontitis are almost always found in patients with an immunosuppressed condition, most notably HIV.
 A CD4 count of less than 200 in an HIV-positive patient is more strongly linked to necrotizing periodontitis than any other risk factor.
 But, other diseases such as leukemia, neutropenia, diabetes mellitus, and long-term immunosuppressant therapy have also been noted.

-Other etiological factors include tobacco smoking, psychological stress, malnutrition, poor sleeping habits, poor oral hygiene, and a possible genetic predisposition.
+Other contributing factors include tobacco smoking, unusual psychological stress, severe malnutrition, poor sleeping habits, and poor oral hygiene.
 Most cases of NPDs are seen in patients that are tobacco smokers.
-Additionally, malnutrition has been shown to be a causative factor as in industrialized countries, NPDs are associated with populations who display poor eating habits, such as college students, whereas, in developing countries, they are associated with young children who have been found to have deficient protein intake.
+Malnutrition has been shown to be an important risk factor.
+In developed countries, NPDs are associated with populations who display poor eating habits, such as college students, whereas, in developing countries, they are associated with young children with deficient protein intake.
 Also, patients with a history of necrotizing gingivitis are considered at increased risk of developing necrotizing periodontitis.

-Virulent bacteria, specifically Fusobacteria and spirochete species, have been identified in the necrotizing lesions associated with NP.
-Additionally, antibiotics have been shown to alleviate symptoms in the acute phase, indicating a bacterial involvement in the NP disease process.
-However, it is unclear whether these organisms are the causative agent in the disease process, or if they represent a secondary overgrowth due to the immunosuppressed condition.
-Furthermore, the disease is not known to be transmissible, indicating that the etiology is not due to exogenous factors, but rather due to preexisting host factors.
+Virulent bacteria, specifically Fusobacteria,Prevotella intermedia, Porphyromonas gingivalis, and Treponema sp, have been identified in the necrotic lesions associated with NPDs.
+Additionally, antibiotics have been shown to alleviate symptoms in the acute phase, indicating a bacterial involvement in the disease process.
+However, it is unclear whether these organisms are the causative agent in the disease process or if they represent a secondary overgrowth due to the immunosuppressed condition.
+Furthermore, the disease is not known to be transmissible, indicating that the etiology is not due to exogenous factors but rather due to preexisting host factors.

-A limited understanding exists surrounding the actual cause of NP; however, evidence points to an existing periodontal condition that is given the opportunity to proliferate into a more rapid and destructive state.
+A limited understanding exists surrounding the actual cause of necrotizing periodontal diseases; however, evidence points to an existing periodontal condition that is given the opportunity to proliferate into a more rapid and destructive state.

 In 1965, Listgarten provided electron microscopy (EM) data of the invasion of spirochetes in what was previously referred to as necrotizing ulcerative gingivitis (NUG) and differentiated between various zones within NUG.
 The zones are listed in order of increasing depth.